DeskFlex

 In contrast to hot-desking, desk hoteling gives employees more control and convenience.
 It is a structured system that offers more support to hybrid and remote workers.

-However, some downsides to hoteling may make other solutions more viable, such as:
+However, some downsides to desk hoteling may make other solutions more viable, such as:

-Demands more work – Hoteling is a practice that needs support to set up.
+• Demands more work: Desk hoteling is a practice that needs support to set up.
 Aside from software, you need an effective scheduling system and a virtual floor plan.

 More Efficient Workspace Use

-With streamlined resources also comes easier management and clean-up after use.
+When offices adopt desk hoteling, it promotes efficient usage of workspaces.
+It also becomes easier to streamline desk and room delegation, minimizing reservation conflicts among employees.
 Aside from ensuring access to the right desks at the right time, desk hoteling also ensures easier maintenance.

 Increased Cost Savings